Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

 The new buildings are being paid for with funding approved by voters as part of the $6 billion Los Angeles Community College Building Program.
 Valley is one of nine colleges that make up the LACCD.
 Valley College is in the midst of a $612 million program to renovate, modernize, and expand the campus to better serve the San Fernando Valley and all of Los Angeles.

-Also speaking at the event were Sukhsimran Sandhu, ASU president; Lennie Ciufo, Valley’s job training director; Jim Fenwick, Valley’s Athletic Director; and Mark Strauss, who oversees all construction at the college.
+Speaking at the event were Scott Svonkin, LACCD Board of Trustees President; Francisco Rodriguez, LACCD Chancellor; Erika Endrijonas, LAVC President; Sukhsimran Sandhu, ASU President; Lennie Ciufo, Valley’s Job Training Program Director; Jim Fenwick, Valley’s Athletic Director; and Mark Strauss, who oversees all construction at the college.
 Also attending the event were LACCD trustees Mona Field and Nancy Pearlman, and former Valley College presidents Tyree Wieder and Susan Carleo.

 (October 27, 2014) – Los Angeles Valley College today celebrated the groundbreaking of the college’s new Student Union, which will bring together student-centered services and feature a new student gathering places.
 The Student Union is built to high sustainability standards, and is expected to receive Leadership in Energy & Environmental Design (LEED) Silver certification.